EthanHenley/power-outage-detection/sang/README.md

 **One of the issues with using a twitterscraper instead of a twitterapi was that we are not able to obtain geolocation of tweets which brings up limitations on accurately determining locations of live tweets.**

+**Twitter Api only goes back 7 days in history and cuts tweets off at 140 characters (current maximum (2020) : 280 char)**

-We narrowed our search query to scan for all tweets within *x* distance in all counties in the state of Washington within a 1 day range of different power outage restoration date & time period.
+We narrowed our search query to scan for all tweets within *x* distance in all counties in the state of Washington within a 1 day range of different power outage restoration date & time period using key words "blackout OR power OR outage" and blank query.
 During our query, we specifically excluded results that are associated with "Washington DC", "D.C", "District of Columbia" to remove any unrelated query results that may affect our train data.
+As a result, we were able to collect 230 tweets that fit the keywords criteria and "2000" tweets for the blank query criteria (tweets not believed to be outage-related).

 #### Word2Vec

-Word2vec returns the cosine similarity of words based on *data* so that we can feed the results on a decision tree model to provide us an insight.
-We were able to successfully create and segregate words based on their correlation to another relating to a power outage.
-We then classified the words as **here**if they are pro-outage or **here** if they are anti-outage based on the cosine similarity.
+After the tweets corpus was formed, we were able to input our result tweet corpus into word2vec.
+Word2vec returns the cosine similarity of words based on the *wikipedia? corpus?*.
+Similar documents that are far apart due to document size can still be aligned closely together so that we can feed the results on a decision tree model to provide us an insight.

 #### Decision Tree Model